swcarpentry/DEPRECATED-bc/novice/git/04-branches.md

 ~~~
 </div>

-We see that we are currently in our "shelter_plan" branch, currently, by observing the `*` next to it.

-The utility of creating a branch serves a few purposes here:
-1. This is a benefit for both Wolfman, as an individual contributor and for Dracula and Mummy as collaborators.
-2. Wolfman has made changes without calling Dracula and Mummy's attention.
-(Which is good because Dracula and Mummy are rough around the edges!)
+The utility of creating the `shelter_plan` branch is that Wolfman can make changes without calling Dracula and Mummy's attention, until he's ready to do so.
+This is especially helpful for Wolfman because Dracula and Mummy are rough around the edges and they don't like being disturbed unnecessarily, while they work.
+If Wolfman did his work on the `master` branch, this would clutter the planet repository, and interrupt Dracula and Mummy's documentation.

-Now that our first draft for `shelter.txt` is complete, let's run our floor plan by Dracula and Mummy and get their feeback.
+Now that Wolfman's first draft of `shelter.txt` is complete.
+Let's run the floor plan by Dracula and Mummy and get their feeback.

-*Introduce Pull Request Here!*
+The way we inform collaborators of the work we've done in our development branch is by using something called a **pull request.** A **pull request** notifies our collaborators that we've added or changed files.
+It prompts them to comment or modify the work before it is accepted to the master repository.

+To open a pull request we will go to our GitHub planets repository by entering the following link into our browser: https://github.com/yourusername/planets where `yourusername` is your GitHub username.

+*Working on the screenshots right now*

 Let's make some changes that will be more fair to everyone: